 Time Cards and time keeping process by worker and labor category by contract or indirect cost pool

 Expense Reports and expense report process by worker by contract or indirect cost pool

 Purchase Orders with job cost accounting data traceable thru invoices to contacts or indirect cost pools after payment

 Overhead Allocations in a Government-unique cost center to individual contracts at month end based on individual contract direct labor cost

-G&A Allocations in a Government-unique cost center to individual contracts at month end based on individual contract total cost
+G and A Allocations in a Government-unique cost center to individual contracts at month end based on individual contract total cost.

 A semi-manual approach gets burdensome as the company grows and the number of accounting transactions at the direct and indirect cost level increase in volume.

-If you do not have a good job cost software, I recommend you begin looking for one and plan strategically to implement it if progress billings and service contracting to include time and material and cost plus contracts are in your future.
-Implementing a government compliant job cost system is a sensitive matter and must be planned.
-I was never able to pull it off in a small company in any less than a year with some delicate timing, particularly during cut-over from the old system to the new.
+If you do not have a good job cost software tool, I recommend you begin looking for one and plan strategically to implement it if significant progress billings and service contracting transactions, to include time and material and cost plus contracts, are in your future.
+Implementing a government compliant job cost system is a sensitive matter and must be planned. '

 As companies grow and get involved in larger programs they come under full CAS Coverage that requires a disclosure statement and considerably more controls on the structure of the business system.
 You can read about full CAS coverage at the link contained in the introduction to this article.